adwaykanhere/adwaykanhere.github.io/_news/announcement_8.md

 related_posts: false
 ---

 Astronomically grateful to be nominated as an Emerging Investigator for our AJRCCM paper by the American Thoracic Society (ATS)!
-Our publication was the highlighted on the front page of the November Issue.
+Our publication was highlighted on the front page of the November Issue.